Once you have a large game, with many large 3D models, you will probably start to wonder about the speed and memory usage.

 TCastleLabel.Caption in every

 OnUpdate event to show the current FPS value.
-An an example, see how examples/portable_game_skeleton/game.pas shows the FPS (search for
+An an example, create a new project using CGE editor — all new project templates include an FPS counter.

 Or you can display FPS using

 TCastleFont.Print in every

 Render event.
 See the manual about custom drawing.
 As an example, see how examples/physics/physics_3d_demo/gameinitialize.pas shows the FPS (search for

 You can show the FPS value on some LCL label or form caption (if you use LCL forms).

 Warning: do not change the Lazarus control too often (like every frame).